meumairakram/Ultimate-PDF-Flipbooks/README.md

-# flipPDF
-A Free Wordpress Plugin for adding amazing Flipbooks in your Wordpress Posts and Pages.
+# Ultimate PDF Flipbooks | Flip Books Made Easy!

+Create beautiful and Responsive Flipbooks from your PDF's with page turn animations and many options and directly Embed them into your post and pages using our powerful shortcode generator.

-flipPDF is a project backend by two Wordpress developers, and It is aimed to provide amazing visualizations to the PDF Documents which you want to attach or add on your Page/Posts or Custom post types. flipPDF removes all the hassle for you and do the tricky job for you...
+Ultimate PDF Flipbooks is aimed to provide amazing visualizations to the PDF Documents which you want to attach or add on your Page/Posts or Custom post types.
+Ultimate PDF Flipbooks removes all the hassle for you and do the tricky job for you...

-** Coming soon **
+## Features

+## Usage Instructions